adonig/openstreetmap-mapboxgl/README.md

 The goal of this project isn't to be a 1-to-1 replacement for openstreetmap-carto.
 However, this project is aimed at making a style similar to openstreetmap-carto using the same tileschema.
 The focus here is clarity and simplicity without necessarily showing all the attributes that openstreetmap-carto does.

-#### If you have an issue with the openstreetmap-carto branch, please raise it here as to avoid confusing the main OSM2VectorTiles issues page.
+#### This project is not affiliated with Mapbox and is incompatible with the Mapbox Streets tile schema

 ![Screenshot](screenshot.png "Screenshot")

 All building is using a branch of the OSM2VectorTiles project.
 The build will be similiar to that pipeline.

 To use the following instructions, you will need to have Docker and Docker-compose installed.
 You may also need to add yourself to the "docker" group to avoid having to run the docker-compose commands under sudo.

+#### If you have an issue with the openstreetmap-carto branch, please raise it here as to avoid confusing the main OSM2VectorTiles issues page.

 ## Building: